 Figure \ref{fig:long_lc} shows the ATLAS, ZTF, and TESS data for ATLAS18mlw both during the flare and in periods of quiescence.
-Here the ATLAS and ZTF data have been stacked in 10 day bins and the TESS data has been stacked in 1 day bins.
+Here the ATLAS and ZTF data have been stacked in 1-day bins during the flare and 10-day bins outside of the flare and the TESS data has been stacked in 1 day bins.
 Besides the ATLAS18mlw flare itself, it is apparent that no other large flare exists in the roughly six years of coverage.
 This suggests that the host galaxy did not exhibit AGN-like activity prior to the detection of ATLAS18mlw.

 The subset of the light curve during the ATLAS18mlw flare is shown in Figure \ref{fig:opt_lc}, showing that ATLAS18mlw rose to peak within $\sim 10$ days after discovery, although there are no non-detections near the discovery epoch to help constrain the time of first light further.
 After peak, the transient fades by two mags within sixty days and is not detected afterwards.
 This is faster than most TDEs, although there is no simultaneous UV coverage to test the longevity of the UV excess commonly seen in TDEs \citep[e.g.,][]{holoien16a, vanvelzen20b, gezari21}.